UnicornOfDoom12/NEA/README.md

 	Melee and projectile impacts, change sound e.t.c Enemies do shit
 Sound when exit //
-Player doesnt have to reload at the start of game music on menu, inventory and game
+Player doesnt have to reload at the start of game// music on menu, inventory and game //
-Volume for all sounds adjustable
+Volume for all sounds adjustable//
 Mouse button marker
-Idle animation fix so it one frame
+Idle animation fix so it one frame //
-Reload at start
+Reload at start//
 HandCannon Gen
-Box refactor only commit once exit, and only opened by player when melee/ player gains health when they open aswell Draw actual Connections button prefab
+Box refactor only commit once exit, and only opened by player when melee/ player gains health when they open aswell Draw actual Connections // button prefab //
-Difficutly, weapon damage and health.
+Difficutly, weapon damage and health. enable the checkgraph update help increase chance of connection substantially health counter update database when enemy dies art for walls